jenilgala/calculator/README.md

-# calculator
+# Calculator
-A calculator GUI using the python module - tkinter
+## A calculator GUI using the python module - tkinter